tfm000/sklarpy/docs/source/Multivariate.rst

 ############################

 This SklarPy package contains many different multivariate distributions.
-Unlike univariate distribution, these are not wrappers of scipy objects (with the exceptions of mvt_normal and mvt_student_t).
+Unlike univariate distributions, these are not wrappers of scipy objects (with the exceptions of mvt_normal and mvt_student_t).

 All implemented multivariate distributions are able to be fitted to both multivariate numpy and pandas data and contain easy saving and plotting methods.

-What multivariate distributions are implemented?
+Which multivariate distributions are implemented?
 ------------------------------------------------
 Currently, the following multivariate distributions are implemented: